 Do you want to stop your cat from scratching the door at night?
-Everyone should have the right to have a healthy, undisturbed sleep at night.
-Yet as soon as you close the door, the cat starts to scratch at them and meow with an unbelievable intensity.
+Everyone should be able to enjoy a healthy, undisturbed sleep at night.
+Yet as soon as you close the door, your cat starts to scratch and meow with an unbelievable intensity.

-Eventually, it ruins your night, not even talking about the scratches damaging your door.
-The cat usually ends up being let in anyway.
+Eventually, it ruins your night, not to mention the scratches and damage to your door.
+More than likely, you let your cat usually in anyway.
 Is there a way to stop this?
 Yes, absolutely!